bihealth/flowcelltool/README.rst

 - Web-based GUI for editing adapter barcode sets
 - Export to bcl2fastq v1 and v2 sample sheets
 - Easy to deploy on `Flynn.io <https://flynn.io/>`_ an open source Heroku clone for hosting on in-house hardware
+- API for querying information and updating flowcell status/adapter information.

 Prequisites
 -----------